lakikishorsubba/rails_api/README.md

 - User must first send a registration request.
 - An Admin can reviews requests and approves/denies.
 - Only approved users can log in successfully.

 ## login
 - login using credintials.
-- if invalid credintials added for 5 times then (Your account is locked for 15min.)
+- If invalid credintials added for 5 times then Your account is locked for 15min.
-- this is to prevent bruteforce.
+- Ihis is to prevent bruteforce.
-- uses devise lockable module to lock attempt.
+- It uses Devise lockable module to lock attempt.

 ## Articles
 - Full **CRUD** (create, read, update, delete).